 Because CCRCs require a hefty outlay of investment, as well as a significant commitment, it’s important to have legal counsel assisting you with the contracts and financial arrangements prior to signing an agreement.

-“We do a fair amount of helping people when they’re looking at moving into a continuing care community,” says Bridgewater elder law attorney Lawrence Friedman.
+“We do a fair amount of helping people when they’re looking at moving into a continuing care community,” says Bridgewater, New Jersey elder law attorney Lawrence Friedman.
 “I help people on the contracts because it’s a really complicated arrangement.
 Most people don’t understand what they’re buying.
 The marketing makes it sound great, and there’s nothing wrong with it; you just need to understand financially what you’re getting into, if it’s right for you or not.”

 Typically, a CCRC contract will require an initial deposit of several hundred thousand dollars, as well as a monthly maintenance fee.
 At the end of the contract, whether upon death or the decision to leave, the deposit is partially refundable, up to a stated percentage (this can range from 50 percent to 90 percent), less the cost of services used, such as nursing home care.

-“There are little zingers like that you need to understand and decide if it’s right for you,” Friedman says.
+“There are little zingers like that, which you need to understand and decide if it’s right for you,” Friedman says.
 Some places are easier to re-let than others.
 Where a development is still being built, “no one’s going to let your used apartment when they can get a brand new one for the same price,” he adds.

 There are popular and well-managed CCRCs, with waiting lists for vacated space, and there are others that have problems.
 It’s important to do your homework before you commit.
 Talk to people who live in the places you’re considering, as well as people familiar with the industry who can give you more details than a marketing or sales representative will be inclined to do.
 In many states, CCRCs are not well-regulated, and there is no federal agency oversight of the industry.

-Another thing to keep in mind when considering a CCRC is that even if you can’t get your deposit back when you need it, this amount of money will be counted towards your eligibility for Medicaid, which allows you to have only $2,000 in assets (plus cer

-tain other property) in order to qualify.
+Another thing to keep in mind when considering a CCRC is that even if you can’t get your deposit back when you need it, this amount of money will be counted towards your eligibility for Medicaid, which allows you to have only $2,000 in assets (plus certain other property) in order to qualify.

 It’s crucial to have knowledgeable legal advice regarding how your choices will affect all your care options.
-For more information on this area, see our overview of elder law and nursing home laws.
+For legal assistance with long-term care planning, search the Super Lawyers directory for experienced elder law attorneys in your area.
+For more information about the legal issues around senior care facilities, assisted living facilities, or health care services, see our overview of elder law and nursing home laws.